Bud McCallum

 Alvaro Yelvington "Bud" McCallum (February 19, 1900 – March 26, 1977) was an American football player, coach of football and basketball, and college athletics administrator.
 He served as the head football coach at Texas College of Arts and Industries—now known as Texas A&M University–Kingsville–from 1929 to 1941, compiling a record of 71–34–9.
 McCallum was also the head basketball coach at Texas A&I from 1929 to 1940, tallying a mark of 92–119, and the school's athletic director from 1929 to 1941.

-As a college football player, McCallum was an All-Southwest Conference end for the University of Texas–Austin in 1920.
-He was the son of women's suffrage activist Jane Y. McCallum.
+As a college football player, McCallum was an All-Southwest Conference end for the University of Texas–Austin in 1920 and he helped the Longhorns to win the Southwest Conference Championship in 1916, 1918 and 1920 and the TIAA Championship in 1918.

+He was coach at Wichita Falls High School from 1923 to 1928.

+He was the son of women's suffrage activist Jane Y. McCallum and Arthur Newell "A. N." McCallum, the first superintendent of the Austin Independent School District for whom McCallum High School is named.
+His son, 2LT Arthur Kercheville McCallum, died in 1961 in a carrier landing accident 25 miles off Corpus Christi in the Gulf of Mexico.